hytechclub/web-101/Week01/CodeAlong.md

 ## Getting Started
 [Click here to open the starter project](https://hytop.onrender.com/e/webstart)

-That's it!
-You should be all set, and ready to code.
+You will have to _fork_ the project, and then you'll be ready to code!

 ## First Challenge: Looking at the HTML
 Make sure the **index.html** file is selected on the left to view the HTML code.
 Notice how the code in the HTML creates the text on the website.
 Everything in HTML goes between _tags_, which tell the website what type of element to display.